Best New Online Casinos for 2020

 What happens, though, is they continue to pay themselves and their staff.
 And they pay their players with other players’ money.
 With no reserves on-hand, when the cash flow stops, they’re unable to pay each of their customers back.
 And not just their winnings, but even their bankrolls.

-The minority set out on the dark side.
+A minority of new online casinos set out on the dark side.
 They plan to scam players from the very beginning.
 They take deposits with no intention of every paying it back.
 Then they give them the runaround, or flat-out tell them to get lost.